Touching thousands of lives throughout Arizona and around the world.

 RAIN is a National Science Foundation (NSF) funded Innovations in Development project supporting informal STEM education (ISE) in rural Arizona.

 Spearheaded by Arizona State University, Arizona Science Center, community leaders in four rural regions across Arizona, and the Lifelong Learning Group of COSI, the team is collectively engaging 60,000 children and parents and 1,000 STEM professionals by project completion.

 Science Happens Here

-Science Happens Here is a trading card game for Arizona students in grades 3-8, designed to engage kids to help them better understand the science that surrounds their everyday lives.
+Science Happens Here, an initiative of Local First Arizona, RAIN, and SciTech Institute, is a trading card game designed to engage Arizona’s rural 3-8 grade students and help them better understand the science that surrounds them in their everyday lives.

 Kids collect the cards at local businesses and visit the Science Happens Here website to conduct science experiments at home using household items.

 As part of the first cohort of STEM Ecosystems Initiative launched by the national STEM Funders Network (SFN) in September 2015, the AZ STEM Community of Practice (AZSTEM COP) is a diverse collaboration of schools, industry, and community leaders, empowering practitioners to learn from one another and transform how STEM impacts schools and Arizona’s future workforce.